simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-a-job-in-cyber-security/the-best-locations-for-cybersecurity-jobs-worldwide/index.en.md

    - Australian Cyber Security Centre (ACSC): [https://www.cyber.gov.au/](https://www.cyber.gov.au/)
    - University of New South Wales (UNSW): [https://www.unsw.edu.au/](https://www.unsw.edu.au/)

-Note: The job availability and salary information mentioned in the article are approximations and may vary.
+**Note**: The job availability and salary information mentioned in the article are approximations based on government data and linkedin job posts available at the time of writing and may vary.
 The rankings provided are based on available data and are subject to change.